symfony-cmf/symfony-cmf-docs/cookbook/editions/cmf_sandbox.rst

 Now that you have all the code, you need to setup your PHPCR repository.
-PHPCR organizes data in workspaces and sandbox uses the "default" workspace, which is exists by default in Jackrabbit.
-If you use other applications that require Jackrabbit or if you just wish to change the workspace name, you can do so in ``app/config/phpcr.yml``.
-The following command will create a new workspace named "sandbox" in Jackrabbit.
-If you decide to use the "default" workspace, you can skip it.
+PHPCR organizes data in workspaces and sandbox uses the "default" workspace, which is exists automatically on a new repository.

+Now you need to create the database.
+The default database specified in parameters.yml is sqlite.
+If you have the sqlite PHP extension, simply
+run:

 .. code-block:: bash

-    $ php app/console doctrine:phpcr:workspace:create sandbox
+    $ php app/console doctrine:database:create

+If you don't have sqlite, you can specify ``pdo_mysql`` or ``pdo_pgsql`` and provide the database name and login credentials to use.

-Once your workspace is set up, you need to `register the node types`_ for
+Once your database is set up, you need to `register the node types`_ for
 phpcr-odm:

 .. code-block:: bash